-If the original contract permitted amendments, but did not specify the changes (e.g., quantity or time), it may be amended, per Public Contract Code (PCC) § 10335 (d)(1).
-Only a contract may be amended once under this exemption.
-The time shall not exceed one year, or add not more than 30% of the original order value and may not exceed \$250,000.
-If the original contract did not have language permitting amendments, the NCB process must be followed.
+If the original contract permitted amendments, but did not specify the changes, (e.g., quantity or time), it may be amended.
+Per PCC 10335 (d)(1), a contract may only be amended once under this exemption.
+The time shall not exceed one year, or add not more than 30 percent of the original order value and may not exceed \$250,000.
+If the original contract did not have language permitting amendments, the Non-Competitively Bid process must be followed.